rTeenDeveloper/hub/CONTRIBUTING.md

 * For chores (updating dependencies, etc...) - chore/issuenumber-update-dependencies, for example

 ## Commit naming
 * First of all - a pull request to a bugfix should consist of one commit.
 Nobody likes thousands of commits, which actually worsen repo view and make navigating commits a lot harder.
-Use `git commit --amend`, `git push --force`
+Use `git commit --amend`, `git push --force`, and learn how to squash commits.
 * Start a commit with issue#.
 Example: `#123: Fixes incorrect naming of variable`
 * No pointless commit messages like "tada".
 You ain't shittin' where you eatin', once again
 * First line of the commit - 80 chars